C191068/Ali_Khatami_Lottery6/README.md

 Now we will create a state variable that will keep track of previous <br>
 blocktimestamp <br>

-Right when we deploy this contract <br>
+Right when we deploy this contract we will update this with current timestamp<br>